 Also, see Are Pentecostals Allowed to Dance? to learn more.

 Pentecostal Views on Drinking Alcohol: How They Formed

-It’s important to know that the term “Pentecostal” doesn’t describe a particular denomination, but a belief system that certain Christians, churches, and denominations affirm.
-(Also see Pentecostal vs Charismatic: What’s the Difference?)
+It’s important to know that “Pentecostal” doesn’t describe a particular denomination but a belief system that certain Christians, churches, and denominations affirm.
+(Also see Pentecostal vs. Charismatic: What’s the Difference?)